eloone/symbol-typer/DOC.md

 ```

 * Behaviour :
-	* Character escape : if you want to not replace a character that should be replace, precede it with `\`.
+	* Character escape : if you want to not replace a character that should be replaced, precede it with `\`.
 		* Example : `'\*'` will not be replaced.

 	* symbols have precedence :